//this is the mailchimp popup form //ShareThis code for sharing images

 It is crucial for every employer or manager gifting their employees to know where the boundaries of appropriateness lie.
 For example, a funny gift for a friend or family member could be an HR nightmare if given to a colleague or subordinate.

-When gifting employees, it is vital to avoid any innuendo or practical jokes that could be misunderstood by the recipient and others like family members and colleagues.
-One of the best ways to comply with this is to avoid getting too personal with your gifts to employees and colleagues.
+When choosing gifts for remote workers (as well as office-based ones), it is vital to avoid any innuendo or practical jokes that could be misunderstood by the recipient and others like family members and colleagues.
+One of the best ways to comply with this is to avoid getting too personal with your gifts to remote employees and coworkers.
 For example, while a subscription to a gym is a thoughtful gift, it could be seen as a commentary on someone's size, which could be interpreted as some form of body shaming.

 If you are uncertain about whether a gift is inappropriate or insensitive, perhaps check in with the rest of the Human Resources department before you confirm your purchase.
 HR and other colleagues can help to judge whether a gift is appropriate or not in the workplace.
 So, take the time and get the clearance.
 It might save your job and stop you from making one of your team members uncomfortable.

-This is our list of the best virtual gifts you can give to your employees to make them feel valued and appreciated as members of your team, despite working remotely.
+This is our list of the best virtual gifts for people who work from home to make them feel valued and appreciated as members of your team.
 We have also included guidelines for choosing an appropriate gift for your employees based on their interests and preferences.
-If you follow these guidelines, you should easily find the perfect virtual gifts for your remote employees.
+If you follow these guidelines, you should easily find the perfect appreciation gifts for your remote employees.

 Gerald Ainomugisha